 Research and development of materials for electrochemical devices

-Since 2010 the Breton Institute of Technology has been investing in research, development and industrialisation of new materials suitable for use in electrochemical devices such as lithium batteries and polymer electrolyte fuel cells.
+Since 2010 the Breton Institute of Technology has been investing in research, development and industrialisation of new materials suitable for use in electrochemical devices.

 The materials developed are mainly applied in 'energy conversion' devices, for the conversion of electrical energy into chemical energy and chemical energy into electrical energy, in particular electrolysers and hydrogen-fuelled fuel cells.